marin-stefan/ItSchoolWeather/README.md

 - Automatic weather update when changing the city
 - Fetches data securely via HTTPS requests from the OpenWeatherMap API
 - Filters and displays relevant information (temperature, humidity, description, icons, etc.)
+- 🔝 **Scroll-to-top functionality** appears when the user scrolls down more than half of the page, allowing quick navigation back to the top

 ---